Alabama could soon make it illegal for you to smoke in the car if a child is present

 The state House passed HB 26 41-30 this week.
 The Senate votes on it next.

-It it becomes law, the bill will make it illegal to smoke a tobacco product if anyone under 19 is in the car, whether the vehicle is moving or parked.
+If it becomes law, the bill will make it illegal to smoke a tobacco product if anyone under 19 is in the car, whether the vehicle is moving or parked.
 Anyone caught breaking the law will be fined $100.

 "We aren't saying you can't smoke, and we aren't saying what to do with your body," state Rep. Rolanda Hollis said.
 "We just want to look out more for the kids."